adammck/dynamixel/README.md

 # Dynamixel

 This packages provides a Go interface to Dynamixel servos.
-It's brand new, but some things kind of work.
+It's incomplete, but the important stuff works.
+It's only tested against AX-12A servos (because I am a cheapskate), but probably works with other AX models.

 ## Example